nefirma/KSP/README.md

-# KSP
+# Kerbal Space Program
-Kerbal Space Program
+# SIROCCO REUSABLE LIFTER FAMILY
-SIROCCO REUSABLE LIFTER FAMILY capable to Vertical Take-Off and Vertical Landing (VTVL) powered by kOS
+capable to Vertical Take-Off and Vertical Landing (VTVL) powered by kOS

 Sirocco is a two stages lifter with re-usable booster (first stage).